Ireland flag Ireland: Business Environment

 Allowable Deductions and Tax Credits

-Deductions are generally provided for retirement annuities, mortgage interest, insurance (up to 10% of total income), etc. The same principles of deductibility for revenue expenditure apply to individuals and corporations.
+The same principles of deductibility for revenue expenditure apply to individuals and corporations.
+Deductions are generally provided for retirement annuities, mortgage interest, and insurance (up to 10% of total income).
 Personal allowances are also provided for the Irish taxpayer, as well as their spouses and dependents.
 Certain medical expenses in relation to nursing home fees can be claimed as a deduction from taxable income at the marginal rate of tax (i.e. currently 40%).
 Other medical expenses may qualify for tax relief at 20%.

 A personal allowance is available if an individual employs a person to take care of an incapacitated relative.
 The individual employing the carer is entitled to a tax allowance of the actual cost of employing the carer up to a maximum of EUR 75,000, which can be claimed at the marginal tax rate.

-Contributions to certain occupational pension schemes are deductible (with limits to the relief varying according to the age of the taxpayer).
+Contributions to Revenue-approved occupational pension schemes are allowable deductions for employees concerning PAYE.
+However, there is no relief from PRSI or USC for employee pension contributions.
+Additionally, no deduction is available when calculating employer PRSI contributions based on employee pension contributions.
+Ordinary employer contributions to a Revenue-approved scheme are tax-deductible.
+The annual earnings limit, which, along with age-related percentage limits, determines the maximum tax-relievable contributions for pension purposes, is EUR 115,000.
 A personal allowance for premiums paid to an Irish Revenue-approved permanent health insurance (PHI) scheme is available.
 The allowance may be claimed at the marginal tax rate, with the relief capped at 10% of the total income for that year.

 Tax relief is available for donations by individuals to certain approved bodies (e.g. charities and educational establishments).
 Interest on loans for investments in rental properties is also deductible.